How To Configure Facebook Conversion API for Shopify

 - Native Shopify integration

-- Elevar + server side Google Tag Manager container
+- Elevar Server-Side Integration (fully managed or Google Tag Manager server-side)

 Option 1: Zapier